-What were your experiences with Australian VOIP providers?
+What are your experiences with VOIP service providers in Australia?

 I am looking for information on using VOIP in my business